slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Nearly every complex solution to a programming problem that I have looked at carefully has turned out to be wrong." -- Brent Welch*
-> *"Self-discipline begins with the mastery of your thoughts.
-If you don't control what you think, you can't control what you do.
-Simply, self-discipline enables you to think first and act afterward." -- Napoleon Hill*
-> *"To the person who does not know where he wants to go there is no favorable wind." -- Seneca*
 > *"The essential thing is to work in a state of mind that approaches prayer."
 > *"A complex system that works is invariably found to have evolved from a simple system that works."*
-> *"Anything I cannot transform into something marvelous, I let go."
--- Anais Nin*
-> *"The man who chases two rabbits, catches neither."
--- Confucius*

 - you will never reach your destination if you stop and throw stones at every dog that barks.
 - If you are absolutely where you want to be, doing what you want to be doing, your attention will not wander.
 - pessoas hj em dia querem ser especialistas de tudo.